-And it is a thought which might well commend itself to our minds, that if we have indeed lost many and ornamental members, it is no reason why we should summarily cut off the rest&#8212;the word of wisdom or the word of knowledge, and the like, of which there is assuredly some measure yet remaining in the church.
+And it is a thought which might well commend itself to our minds, that if we have indeed lost many and ornamental members, it is no reason why we should summarily cut off the rest -- the word of wisdom or the word of knowledge, and the like, of which there is assuredly some measure yet remaining in the church.
 But if the attempt should be made to close the enquiry, by silencing all discussion with the startling assertion that it is useless, for the Spirit of God is utterly and altogether gone out of the Church; it at once brings on the question, If so, what are we, and where are we?
 The church of God without the Spirit?
-Verily, if He be not there, all union between Christ and His members is cut off, and the promise, &#8220;I am with you always, even unto the end of the world,&#8221; is of none effect.| But the word of God shall stand. &#8220;The world indeed cannot receive the Spirit of truth, because it seeth him not, neither knoweth him,&#8221; but let the disciples of Jesus know that He is with them; and that &#8220;wheresoever two or three are gathered together in his name,&#8221; He is in their midst, His Spirit is with them for instruction and blessing.
+Verily, if He be not there, all union between Christ and His members is cut off, and the promise, "I am with you always, even unto the end of the world", is of none effect¦.
+But the word of God shall stand.
+"The world indeed cannot receive the Spirit of truth, because it seeth him not, neither knoweth him", but let the disciples of Jesus know that He is with them; and that "wheresoever two or three are gathered together in his name", He is in their midst, His Spirit is with them for instruction and blessing.
 Is this correct?

-Thus far then, as to the first case of speaking *in* the church.
+Thus far then, as to the first case of speaking in the church.
 I advocate no system.
 I mourn over the departure of many of the comely parts or part, however, on which God set comeliness.
 These passages of the word I take as scriptural evidence that the confining of the edification of the church to nominal office alone has not the Scriptures to rest upon.
 I speak not here of elders, or their value, or the contrary; observing only that grace and scriptural qualities alone should be our standard of valuation; and that, in the arrangements of the Holy Ghost, it is only the gift of God which gives any title to service in the

-| Let the following words of the apostle be considered by those who, in common with the Roman Catholics, maintain this promise to be verified in what they term &#8220;apostolic succession&#8221;; &#8220;For I know this, that after my departure shall grievous wolves enter in among you, not sparing the flock; also, of your own selves shall men arise, speaking perverse things, to draw away disciples after them,&#8221; @Acts 20.
-Such was Paul&#8217;s view of apostolic succession, and one which, in principle, applied to the whole church, as it sank down together, after the decease of the apostles.
+¦Let the following words of the apostle be considered by those who, in common with the Roman Catholics, maintain this promise to be verified in what they term "apostolic succession"; "For I know this, that after my departure shall grievous wolves enter in among you, not sparing the flock; also, of your own selves shall men arise, speaking perverse things, to draw away disciples after them," @Acts 20.
+Such was Paul's view of apostolic succession, and one which, in principle, applied to the whole church, as it sank down together, after the decease of the apostles.

 {73}